Invariants for isomorphism classes in the category $\bcalNT$: Introduction

-A parallel problem that we have opened in \cite{Lobos3} is concerning with the number of isomorphism classes in the category $\bcalNT.$ Let $n$ be a positive integer greater than $2,$ lets denote by $N_n$ the number of different classes in \nSLTMn, under relation $\sim.$ We have observed in \cite{Lobos3}, that $N_n$ is finite for $n=2,3$ independently on the ground field $\F,$ in fact, $N_2=1$ and $N_3=2.$ That observation motivated us to open the following question:

-\begin{description} \item[Q1:] Is the number of classes always finite? \end{description} In the present article we have answered (negatively) that question.
-In Theorem \ref{Theo-Nn-not-finite}, we have shown that depending on the ground field this number could be infinite.
-Anyway, there are cases where the number $N_n$ keeps finite for all $n,$ for example if $\F$ is a finite field.
-This facts motivated us to open the following new questions, that we expect to answer in future works:

-\begin{description} \item[Q2:] Under which conditions of $\F,$ the number $N_n(\F),$ is finite for all $n$? \item[Q3:] If $\F$ is a finite field.
-Is there any formula for the number $N_n(\F)$? \item[Q4:] If we left $n$ fixed and we take a tower of finite fields $\F_1\subset \F_2\subset \dots,$ where $\F_{k+1}$ is a quadratic extension of $\F_k$ for each $k.$ How is the behaviour of the sequence of numbers $(N_n(\F_k))_k$? \end{description}

-To give an answer to \textbf{Q2}, \textbf{Q3} or \textbf{Q4} is a very difficult problem, while $n$ is getting greater, the systems of equations related are getting really complicated to analyse, therefore a way to approach to a better understanding on the number $N_n$ is to find lower and upper bounds (the latest, when they exist).
-In \cite{Lobos3} we show that (independently on $\F$), $N_n\geq n-1.$ With the advances that we have made in this article, we are able to improve our lower bound, again independently on the ground field.
-In Theorem \ref{theo-new-lower-bound} we prove that $N_n\geq C_{n-1},$ where $C_{n-1}$ is the well known \emph{Catalan Number} (see \cite{Stanley2015} for example).
-Unfortunately, this lower bound is in general strict, in Subsection \ref{ssec-strict-for-n-geq-5} and \ref{ssec-strict-for-n4}, we show that $N_n>C_{n-1}$ for each $n\geq4.$ This fact opens the problem of improving this lower bound.

-On the other side, another problem is to find upper bounds for $N_n(\F),$ when this number is finite, in particular, when $\F$ is a finite field.
-We do not address this problem in this article, but we left it open for future works.

 The content of this paper is organized as follows; we start Section 2 by fixing some notations and terminology, later we recall definitions and previous results coming from \cite{Lobos2} and \cite{Lobos3}.
 In Section 3, we define the main object of study in this article, two invariants for the isomorphisms classes in the category $\bcalNT,$ the \emph{Wall} and the \emph{Measure sequence}.
-Finally in Section 4, we use our invariants to provide some results on the number of isomorphism classes in the category $\bcalNT.$ The main results of this article are Theorems \ref{theo-invariants-1REF} and \ref{theo-invariants-2REF}, where we prove that the \emph{Wall} and the \emph{Measure sequence} are effectively invariants for the isomorphism classes of $\bcalNT.$ On the other hand, Theorems \ref{theo-new-lower-bound} and \ref{Theo-Nn-not-finite} are important applications of our invariants, concerning with the number of isomorphism classes.
+Finally in Section 4, we use our invariants to provide a new lower bound to the number of isomorphism classes in the category $\bcalNT.$ The main results of this article are Theorems \ref{theo-invariants-1REF} and \ref{theo-invariants-2REF}, where we prove that the \emph{Wall} and the \emph{Measure sequence} are effectively invariants for the isomorphism classes of $\bcalNT.$ On the other hand, Theorem \ref{theo-new-lower-bound} is an important application of our invariants, concerning with the number of isomorphism classes.